PREPARING FOR A METEORITE-HUNTING EXPEDITION

 Film director Ed Podiam said: “There is no practical way to prepare for an epiphany or a catastrophe.
 You tell yourself you’re ready, but then it happens regardless, for better or worse, and in ignorance of your best efforts.”
-I feel this insight applies perfectly to meteorite-hunting because, no matter how well you prepare for an expedition you can never fully and completely “expect the unexpected,” even though the great science fiction writer, Douglas Adams, offered that as a key piece of advice to galactic travelers in his masterpiece, The Hitchhiker’s Guide to the Galaxy.
-The experienced adventurer plans as well as he or she can but, on the day, must always be ready to adapt, evolve, reboot, or revise the plan.
+I feel this insight applies particularly well to meteorite-hunting because, no matter how carefully you prepare for an expedition, you can never fully and completely “expect the unexpected,” even though the great science fiction writer, Douglas Adams, offered that as a key piece of advice to galactic travelers in his masterpiece, The Hitchhiker’s Guide to the Galaxy.
+The experienced adventurer plans as well as he or she can but — on the day — must always be ready to adapt, evolve, reboot, or revise the plan.

 Here is why:

 Most meteorites come to our little planet by way of the Asteroid Belt, via deep and cold space.
 Everywhere out there is on the way to nowhere.
 The average journey distance for a meteorite en route to Earth is about 250,000,000 miles.
 And I thought it was a long way back to London.